MikroElektronika/mikrosdk_click_v2/clicks/stereoamp/details.md

 #### Example key functions :

-- This function set the power On of both channels by write to the Mode Control register address of LM48100Q-Q1 chip on StereoAmp click board.
+- This function set the power On of both channels by write to the Mode Control register address of LM48100Q-Q1 chip on StereoAmp Click board.
 > void stereoamp_set_power_on ( stereoamp_t *ctx );

-- This function set the volume of both channels to the Volume Control register address of LM48100Q-Q1 chip on StereoAmp click board.
+- This function set the volume of both channels to the Volume Control register address of LM48100Q-Q1 chip on StereoAmp Click board.
 > void stereoamp_set_volume ( stereoamp_t *ctx, uint8_t volume );

 ## Examples Description